-Salaries and service costs consist of payroll and related costs and travel costs required to deliver the Company's services to the customers and models.
-During the year ended December 31, 2010, salaries and service costs increased approximately \$1,807,000, or 27.8%, to approximately \$8,312,000, compared to approximately \$6,505,000 during the year ended December 31, 2009.
+Salaries and service costs consist of payroll and related costs and travel costs required to deliver the Company's services to its customers and models.
+During the year ended December 31, 2011, salaries and service costs increased approximately \$1,190,000, or 14.3%, to approximately \$9,502,000, compared to approximately \$8,312,000 during the year ended December 31, 2010.
+Salaries and service costs were 17.1% of revenues for the year ended December 31, 2011, compared to 17.0% for the year ended December 31, 2010.
+The Company has consistently leveraged its employees to meet the increased demands from customers for Wilhelmina talent in 2011.

 The Company experienced increased travel costs in connection with delivering services to its customers and models due to increased gross billings and also in pursuit of generating new revenues.
-The Company also incurred additional incentive compensation for the year ended December 31, 2010, as compared to the year ended December 31, 2009, due to the achievement of performance targets by certain employees.
+The Company also incurred additional incentive compensation for the year ended December 31, 2011, as compared to the year ended December 31, 2010, due to the achievement of performance targets by certain employees.